amanusk/s-tui/README.md

 ## Tip
 If you like this work, please star in on GitHub.

-If you realy like it, share it with hour friends and co-workers.
+If you realy like it, share it with your friends and co-workers.

 If you really really like this work, leave a tip :)